Ju-On/Offensive-Security/AD Attack Notes.md

 Once the NTLM challenge/response pair is captured, it will be relayed to the LDAPS authentication service using impacket-ntlmrelayx.
 This allows us to create a new user within the Active Directory (AD), leveraging the LDAPS service installed on the AD server for authentication and user management.

-## Step 2: Enumerating Active Directory
+## Step 2: Enumerating Active Directory.
 Once initial credentials have been obtained, enumeration of AD can begin.
 Numerous tools available for this puropose include Bloodhound, Microsoft Management Consol (MMC), PowerShell, PingCastle and more.

 🔵 **Bloodhound:** A security tool used to map and analyze Active Directory environments.
 It helps identify relationships, permissions, and potential attack paths within an AD domain by visually displaying how users, groups, and computers are interconnected.